ArgonneCPAC/dsps/docs/source/custom_ssps.rst

 This section of the docs describes how to use DSPS with alternatives to the default SSP libraries supplied at the DSPS data URL.

+Whether you use the `python-fsps <https://dfm.io/python-fsps/current/>`__ wrapper within DSPS, or whether you download the SSP libraries from an external location, DSPS has a few convenience functions that you can use to load your SPS data.
+See :ref:`dsps_drn_config` for more information.

 Using python-fsps
 ----------------------------------